COVID-19 Safe Research

 * avoid large public gatherings;

 * practise good hygiene and regular hand washing and or use hand sanitiser;

 * downloading the COVIDsafe app;

 * excluding participants that display or indicate they have symptoms of fever, cough or cold-like symptoms.

 The Federal Government outlines restrictions and recommendations on its COVID-19 website and information relevant to the different states is available from the Safe Work Australia site.
 Further guidance has been provided to universities with a guide published by Universities Australia; 'Principles and Protocols for Reducing the Potential Risk of COVID-19 Transmission at Universities'.

 This register will not form part of the research being undertaken – ie should not be maintained as per existing policy regarding storage and maintenance of research data.
-Rather, it must be provided to the Research Integrity Ethics and Compliance Unit (RIECU) within 48 hours a face to face activity (this may mean that for some projects that multiple registers need to be submitted
+Rather, it must be provided to the Research Integrity Ethics and Compliance Unit (RIECU) within 48 hours a face-to-face activity (this may mean that for some projects multiple registers need to be submitted

 The information being collected in the register will only be used in the event of a suspected or confirmed outbreak of COVID-19 for the purposes of contact tracing.
 The register will be destroyed three months from the date of its submission.
 The COVID-19 Contact Tracing Register can be downloaded here.

-Scanned copies of forms should be provided to Research Integrity, Ethics & Compliance Unit via email email@example.com within the 48 hours of the relevant activity and hard copies then posted to:
+Scanned copies of forms should be provided to Research Integrity Unit via email at email@example.com within 48 hours of the relevant activity and hard copies then be posted to: